KohaILS/koha-manual-zh-cn/source/implementation_checklist.rst

       the OPAC to access customized functionality (searching will be allowed without logging in)

-      -  :ref:`RequestOnOpac` : Decide if patrons can place holds via the OPAC
+      -  :ref:`OPACHoldRequests` : Decide if patrons can place holds via the OPAC

       -  :ref:`OpacPasswordChange` : Decide if patrons can change their
          password (don't allow this if you're using LDAP)